Why do bad trips happen to good people? Here are the top ten errors, misconceptions and mistakes of Croatia-bound travellers.

 2. Ferries go everywhere.

 Yes and no. Every inhabited island has a car ferry connection to the coast that runs at least daily.
 Where tourists get into trouble is assuming that anyplace on the coast has a ferry connection to any island and that all islands are connected by ferry.
-In fact few islands are connected by ferry and those that are connected have passenger ferries only in the summer.
-The famous coastal ferry from Rijeka to Dubrovnik runs only twice a week in summer.
+In fact few islands are connected by ferry and those that are connected have passenger ferries only from May to September.
 See more on Croatia ferries.

 3. I can get accommodation on arrival.

 At the height of the season (like now for example), showing up without a reservation can be disastrous.
 There may be a few people holding up soba signs when you disembark your bus or ferry but I wouldn’t count on it.
 And neither the price nor the location is likely to be optimal.
 Off-season the situation is better but more and more apartment owners are renting online and see no need to hang around bus stations.
 In case of emergency, head to the local tourist office.
-See more about last-minute accommodation.
+It’s best to book in advance.

 4. Croatia is cheap.